-Lilith, Lillith or Lilit is a female demon of the night who supposedly flies around searching for newborn children either to kidnap or strangle them.
+Lilith is a female demon of the night and Adam’s first wife.
+Lilith supposedly flies around searching for newborn children either to kidnap or strangle them.
 Also, she sleeps with men to seduce them into propagating demon sons.
-She is related to lust.
-Legends that told about Lilith are ancient.
-She is considered the first vampire and also a goddess.
+Legends told about her are ancient.

-The rabbinical myths of Lilith being Adam’s first wife (then she became a succubus) seem to relate to the Sumero-Babylonian Goddess Belit-ili, or Belili.
-To the Canaanites, Lilith was Baalat, the «Divine Lady.» On a tablet from Ur, ca. 2000 BC, she was addressed as Lillake.
+The rabbinical myths of Lilith being Adam’s first wife with seem to relate to the Sumero-Babyloian Goddess Belit-ili, or Belili.
+To the Canaanites, she was Baalat, the «Divine Lady.» On a tablet from Ur, ca. 2000 BC, she was addressed as Lillake.